IanaSlepchenko/Getting-and-Cleaning-Data-Project/README.md

 ## Steps of the project:

 1) After uploading the data, the folder called "UCI HAR Dataset" should be used as a working directory for the project.
-2) Put run_analysis.R in the folder "UCI HAR Dataset" in order to run the code.
+2) Put "run_analysis.R" in the folder "UCI HAR Dataset" in order to run the code.
 3) Run "run_analysis.R".
 As a result, a new "TidyData.txt" file should be generated in the working directory.